ShivamTripathi21/cpp_py/README.txt

 Please do not distribute.

-Instructions for installing the simplecpp package:
+Instructions for installing the cpp_py package:
-1. Copy this directory (simplecpp) somewhere.
+1. Copy this directory (cpp_py) somewhere.
 2. Change the directory to this, and execute ./configure.sh